AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Abstract

 \section{Abstract}

-As a result of increasingly adopted machine learning algorithms and ubiquitous sensors, many `perception-to-control' systems are developed and deployed.
-For these systems to be trustworthy, we need to improve their robustness with adversarial training being one approach.
-We propose a gradient-free adversarial training technique, called \model{}, which is a very simple yet effective and efficient approach to produce robust models for imaged-based maneuvering.
-Compared to other SOTA methods with testing on over 5M perturbed and clean images, \model{} achieves significant performance increases up to the 40\% range under gradient-free perturbations while improving on clean performance up to 300\%.
-Regarding efficiency, \model{} demonstrates strong advantages over other SOTA techniques by saving up to 83\% time per training epoch and 90\% training data.
-Although not the focus of \model{}, it even demonstrates superb ability in defending gradient-based attacks.
+With the growing use of machine learning algorithms and ubiquitous sensors, many `perception-to-control' systems are being developed and deployed.
+To ensure their trustworthiness, improving their robustness through adversarial training is one potential approach.
+We propose a gradient-free adversarial training technique, named \model{}, to effectively and efficiently produce robust models for image-based maneuvering.
+Compared to other state-of-the-art methods with testing on over 5M images, \model{} achieves significant performance increases up to the 40\% range against perturbations while improving on clean performance up to 300\%. \model{} is also highly efficient, saving up to 86\% time per training epoch and 90\% training data over other state-of-the-art techniques.
 The core idea of \model{} is to use a decoder attachment to the original regression model creating a denoising autoencoder within the architecture.
 This architecture allows the tasks `maneuvering' and `denoising sensor input' to be jointly learnt and reinforce each other's performance.